A solar-powered plane has landed in California, completing a risky, three-day flight across the Pacific as part of its journey around the world.

 The plane taxied into a huge tent erected on Moffett Airfield where Piccard was greeted by the project's team.

-“You know, there was a moment in the night, I was watching the reflection of the moon on the ocean and I was thinking ‘I’m completely alone in this tiny cockpit and I feel completely confident’.
+"You know, there was a moment in the night, I was watching the reflection of the moon on the ocean and I was thinking 'I'm completely alone in this tiny cockpit and I feel completely confident'.
 And I was really thankful to life for bringing me this experience," Piccard said at a news conference after he landed.

 The landing came several hours after Piccard performed a fly-past over the Golden Gate Bridge as spectators watched the narrow aircraft with extra wide wings from below.

 "I crossed the bridge.
 I am officially in America," he declared as he took in spectacular views of San Francisco Bay.

 Piccard and fellow Swiss pilot Andre Borschberg have been taking turns flying the plane on an around-the-world trip since taking off from Abu Dhabi, the capital of the United Arab Emirates, in March 2015.
 It made stops in Oman, Burma, China, Japan and Hawaii.

 The trans-Pacific leg was the riskiest part of the plane's global travels because of the lack of emergency landing sites.
 The aircraft faced a few bumps along the way.

 The Solar Impulse 2 landed in Hawaii in July and was forced to stay there after the plane's battery system sustained heat damage on its trip from Japan.
 The team was delayed in Asia as well.

 When first attempting to fly from Nanjing, China, to Hawaii, the crew had to divert to Japan because of unfavourable weather and a damaged wing.

 A month later, when weather conditions were right, the plane departed from Nagoya in central Japan for Hawaii.